flatrocks/cookbook-restartwatch/README.md

-This cookbook lists the standard "logwatch" cookbook as a dependency, but the only real requirement is that logwatch is installed prior to running thhis defaul recipe.
+This cookbook lists the standard "logwatch" cookbook as a dependency, but the only real requirement is that logwatch is installed prior to running this default recipe.

 ## Using this cookbook